NBKRedSpy/PB_EquipmentTypeRarity/README.md

 # Installation

-Warning - Phantom Brigade is in Early Access and my change at any time, which may break this mod.
+Warning - Phantom Brigade is in Early Access and may change at any time, which may break this mod.

-Additionally any bug reports for modded games will be ignored by the developers.
+Any bug reports for modded games will be ignored by the developers.

 ## Install the Mod